Skip to main content

 Public liability insurance is vital for real estate agents, safeguarding them against claims made by third parties for injuries or damages related to their professional activities.
 Key aspects of this coverage include third party injury claims and property damage, in addition to associated legal fees.

-Management liability insurance solutions
+Management liability solutions for real estate

 Management liability insurance protects your company and its directors from financial losses related to day-to-day operations, including contracts with third-party suppliers.
 This coverage can include protection for statutory liability, employment practices liability, crime coverage, and fines or penalties resulting from violations of applicable legislation – such as OHS.